Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 Functions of the Supervisory Authority

-As Supervisory Authority for the General Secretariat, the Eastern Republic of Uruguay is responsible for:
+As Supervisory Authority for the General Secretariat, the Eastern Republic of Uruguay shall be responsible for:

 • a)